Martin von Dedovich: Biography

-In the French Revolutionary Wars of 1793, he participated in the siege of Valenciennes, le Quesnoy and the establishment of Maubeuge.
+In the French Revolutionary Wars of 1793, he participated in the sieges of Valenciennes, Le Quesnoy and Maubeuge.
 Prince Coburg praised him for his excellent service.
 In the enemy cannonade on this side of the post at Pont-sur-Sambre (3 November), Dedovich distinguished himself again and was then drawn to the Battle of Tournay, the blockade of Luxembourg, and in 1796 received the recognition of genius in the defense of Frankfurt and as major in the campaign at the Main river in Germany and during the siege of Kehl.

 In 1797 Dedovich was in charge of the buildings in Ulm and the defense of the fortress, and in 1798 he was used by the Imperial Contingent Army and promoted to lieutenant colonel.
 Dedovich gave telling evidence of skill and reliability in the construction business.
 In addition to the buildings in Ulm, there are also several other permanent places and entrenchments for which he worked the designs.
 In the Turkish war, he participated at Battle of Semlin, Battle of Schabacz, and the capture of Smederevo.
 As major general, Martin von Dedovich led the 4th column during the Battle of Aspern-Essling.

 He was in charge of the fortifications of Komáron in 1809, attended the siege of Hüningen in 1814, and was awarded the Commander's Cross of the Order of Leopold.
 When the war was over, Dedovich was promoted to Field Marshal Lieutenant and died as Fortifications District Director in Petrovaradin at the age of 66.